 Language

 After the Preliminary Examination, tuition is provided to enable you to improve the whole range of your linguistic skills.
 You attend translation classes in which you refine your ability to render passages of various registers of literary Spanish into English and vice-versa; those classes are complemented by grammar tuition by a native speaker of Castilian.
 In addition, conversation classes are offered every term until the end of your course by a native speaker.
-In your fourth year a permanent member of the Sub-Faculty and one of our native speakers of Castilian will together provide a series of classes to guide you in translation and in the art of writing essays in Spanish.

 There are options within the syllabus for the study of Castilian language, linguistics, and philology as academic subjects in their own right.